loganmoseley/TokenGenerator/CONTRIBUTING.md

 # Getting Started
 Unsure where to begin?
 You can start by adding an export for your language of choice, or by checking out any [Issues](https://github.com/loganmoseley/TokenGenerator/issues).

 For people who have never contributed to open source before, here are a couple of friendly tutorials: http://makeapullrequest.com/ and http://www.firsttimersonly.com/.
+Please be mindful of the project’s [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).

 # One More Thing